thesawolf/android_device_rockchip_rk3188/README.md

 install my CWM recovery, device tree and kernel)
 - variety of toolchains installed (for kernel build)
 - updated Linaro toolchains to 2013.07 release
+- lots of changes to reflect some of the stuff found in the MK908 SDK1 leak